-ENGL 215Introduction to Creative Writing IF odd3 SH(WI)Forms and techniques of imaginative writing, mainly fiction and poetry.
-Students completevarious writing projects, including a completed manuscript consisting of fiction, poetry, or areasonable combination of both.
+ENGL 215 Introduction to Creative Writing I F odd (3 SH) (WI)

+Forms and techniques of imaginative writing, mainly fiction and poetry.
+Students complete- various writing projects, including a completed manuscript consisting of fiction, poetry, or a reasonable combination of both.
 Students coordinate reading assignments with their creative writing projects.
 This is a writing intensive course.

-ENGL 217L American Literature to 1865 F 3 SH Survey of Ame ican poetry, drama, and fiction from the precolumbian peri od through 1865. - - ENGL 218L American Literature from 1865 to the Present S 3 SH Survey of Ame ican poetry, drama, and fiction from 1865 to the present.
-ENGL 220 Introduction to Film and Drama S odd 3 SH (WI) Stud v of forms and practices related to the creation, criticism and interpretation of film and
+ENGL 217L American Literature to 1865

+Survey of American poetry, drama, and fiction from the Pre-Columbian period through 1865.

+ENGL 218L American Literature from 1865 to the Present

+Survey of American poetry, drama, and fiction from 1865 to the present.

+ENGL 220 Introduction to Film and Drama

-(WI) Study of forms and practices related to the creation, criticism, and interpretation of film and drama.
+Study of forms and practices related to the creation, criticism, and interpretation of film and drama.
 This is a writing intensive course.